 Submissions made without a resume attached will not be accepted.

 Please do not call to check on the status of your application.
 You will hear from our Human Resource department even if you are not selected to be a finalist.

-We need you to fill the role of Assistant Teacher (2 year old room).
-This is a FULL TIME, NON-EXEMPT position.
-You’ll wow us by masterfully performing the following key duties and responsibilities:
+We need you to fill the role of Assistant Teacher.
+This is a FULL TIME, NON-EXEMPT position at our Grove Campus.
+We will pay you $15.00 hourly.

-Collaborates with director and co-teacher to develop and implement a curriculum and classroom activities that are child-focused
+Collaborates with director and lead teacher to develop and implement a curriculum and classroom activities that are child-focused

 Values differences and effectively works to cultivate relationships with children, parents, co-workers, and supervisors

-Works resiliently and resourcefully to develop and implement a schedule of activities which meet the physical, emotional, social and cognitive needs of the children.
+Works to develop and implement a schedule of activities which meet the physical, emotional, social and cognitive needs of the children.
 These will include both indoor and outdoor activities as well as individual and group activities